contiv-experimental/demo/net/README.md

 4. It is recommended that you enable passwordless SSH access from the selected server to all the other servers in the cluster.
-   An example of how to set this up is here: http://www.linuxproblem.org/art_9.html
+   An example of how to set this up is [here](http://www.linuxproblem.org/art_9.html)

 5. It is recommended that you enable passwordless sudo on all servers as well.
-   An example set up is here: http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password
+   Example set up instructions can be found [here](http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password)

 6. Get the ip addresses (dns names work as well) of all the servers